 My first piece of advice is to immediately do nothing.

 Stall.
 Ask things like, “What’s making them feel that way?” or “Wow–they seemed so excited.
 What changed?”
 Push the discussion ball back over the net and wait.

 Also, taaaaakkkee your tiiiiimmmmeee responding to messages.
 Don’t start a chat…let the air come back into the process.
 Acknowledge that they want out, keep the lines open, but don’t “do” anything yet.

-And for the love of Pete…please don’t take an unscheduled phone call from the buyer’s camp.
-Stick to email and texts to avoid this pitfall.
+And for the love of Pete…, please don’t take an unscheduled phone call from the buyer’s camp.
+Stick to emails and texts to avoid this pitfall.

 Second, don’t respond with anger or snark.
-It’s highly unproductive and besides, we live in a small world with people who love to talk.
+It’s highly unproductive, and besides, we live in a small world with people who love to talk.
 Plus there’s that pesky social media thing–you can’t be too careful.
 Anyway, be professional and empathetic.